-The estimated price of Su-35 is USD 85 million.
+The estimated price of the Su-35 is USD 85 million.

 The Saab JAS 39 is a lightweight single-engine multirole fighter aircraft manufactured by Saab AB, designed to replace the Saab 35 Draken and 37 Viggen in the Swedish Air Force.
-The Gripen is one of the world’s advanced aircraft, with light-attack, aerial surveillance, and additional roles such as air defense, maritime strike/attack, and close air support.
+The Gripen is one of the world’s advanced aircraft, with a light attack, aerial surveillance, and additional roles such as air defense, maritime strike/attack, and close air support.

 The Gripen is a multi-role fighter aircraft built to handle any mission, whether it will be beyond-visual-range combat or precision strikes.
 It offers a seamless blend of speed and power, carrying enough armaments to strike ten targets simultaneously.

 Gripen E multirole fighter is coming of age.
 This next-generation combat aircraft was designed for Australia’s needs and is fully interoperable with NATO standards.
 Unparalleled versatility allows the Gripen to fly in all weather at high speeds and low levels for long-range missions, with no difficulty penetrating enemy airspace and performing multiple roles simultaneously.